 Learn an ancient language by practicing Mandarin Chinese with native speakers!

 For interns in China, they should be ready to live within a very different cultural setting.
 China can be a very rewarding experience for those who have an open mind and a willingness to be adventurous!
 But there are cultural differences that can lead to challenges, which allow you to gain perspectives from the eyes of an entirely different culture.
 Interns can expect to gain rehabilitation experience working hands-on with endangered sea turtles, an experience not often available in the U.S.

-Applicants must have a sense of adventure, be comfortable in foreign cultures and able to work efficiently with others.
+Applicants must have a sense of adventure, be comfortable in new cultures and able to work efficiently with others.
 Although interns will have projects they will be focusing on during their term, much of their day-to-day work will originate on an as-needed and opportunity basis.
 'Island Time' dictates plans may frequently change and schedules will become irregular.
 Interns must be flexible and relaxed to the ever-changing requirements of the organization, its program participants, and its partners in conservation.

 Program Registration and Application

 Since the field of conservation encompasses many areas of expertise, students with career interests which expand into a variety of fields are encouraged to apply.
 We believe that all industries should have environmental conservation knowledge and experience to incorporate into their goals for long-term sustainable growth.
 To apply for this internship, complete the Program Registration Form and send your resume and cover letter to: firstname.lastname@example.org.
 In your cover letter, please indicate which location you are interested in: Hawaii, China, or both.